timmelander/apigw-iam-oidc-authorizer-fn/docs/DEPLOYMENT_GUIDE.md

 - Functions Application and Functions
 - OCI Cache (Redis)
 - Vault and Secrets
-- Identity Domain and Confidential Applications
+- Identity Domain and Confidential Applications (can be the Default Identity Domain or a secondary Identity Domain)
 - Dynamic Groups and Policies

 **Recommended approach for non-administrators:**